fynv/ScoreDraft/docs/intro_eng.md

   -run            run meteor
 ```

 With **scoredraft-ly**, the YAML file can be converted to a regular **LilyPond** file, which can be further improved for publishment.
-More information besides the notes can be passed to the synthesizer engine, which doesn't neccesarily go into the **LilyPond** file.
+More information besides the notes can be passed to the synthesizer engine, which doesn't necessarily go into the **LilyPond** file.

 ![](workflow.png)

 The picture above shows the internal workflow how a YAML file gets processed.
-The workflow allows arbitary information (useful to the synthesizer) to be included into the YAML file.
+The workflow allows arbitrary information (useful to the synthesizer) to be included into the YAML file.
 For example, we can add pedal movements like:

 ```yaml
 # exmaple 2